Lautenschlager-id/transfromage/docs/Events.md

 >	orbs = {
 >		[id] = true -- The id of the shaman orb as index.
 >	}, -- The list of unlocked shaman orbs.
->	adventurePoints = 0 -- The total adventure points.
+>	adventurePoints = 0 -- Number of adventure points.
 >}
 >```
 >